 A round trampoline is normally for home use and is the most common.
 These trampolines are bouncy near their center and normally steer jumpers to remain near the center when jumping.
 Round trampolines tend to be cheaper and lighter than other shapes.

-Oval and octagonal trampolines for basically hybrids.
+Oval and octagonal trampolines are basically hybrids.
 They are bigger and offer more jumping area compared to round trampolines.
 They also tend to be more expensive than round trampolines.
 You will not find many options for these particular shapes but there are a few.